Spartan Trader - part 4 (H16) - can be done as a team

 Ms. Tickertracker is again in your office, and as usual she is overexcited.

-"You are suggesting that I should begin building trading functionality without worrying who will operate it: person or machine?" said you.
+"So... you are suggesting that I should begin building trading functionality without worrying who will operate it: person or

 "I am on it, Boss."